natenichols/constexpr-typeinfo-less/typeinfo-less.md

 The order of the two structs w/ type `i` types would be `bar::i < foo::i`

+### anonymous namespace
+The anonymous namespace will be ordered after the global namespace but before any user namespaces.

 ### Non Templated User Defined Types

 Simple User Defined Types can be defines as either a `struct` or a `class` that